 What other sports medicine treatments are available?

-Texas Interventional Pain Management also offers innovative sports medicine treatments, such as:
+Tarpon Interventional Pain & Spine Care also offers innovative sports medicine treatments, such as:

 Regenerative medicine injections, including mesenchymal stem cells from your bone marrow, amniotic fluid, and platelet-rich plasma from your blood, infuse your injury with natural substances that stimulate tissue renewal.